kjhanjee/LLM_Release/ReadMe.md

 ## Performance

 ### Size
-Model is nearly 1/5th the size of a 128 Layer normal Transformer Decoder based model
+Model is nearly 1/10th the size of a 128 Layer normal Transformer Decoder based model

 ### Loss Reduction
-Model seems to be getting low losses after just 100 training steps which given the model size and architecture is a great feat
+Model seems to be getting low losses after just 100 training steps which given the model size and architecture is a great feat (IMO).

 ### Drawbacks
-Model has a large Linear layer at the end that increases the memory dependence due to the increase in number of parameters
+Model has a large Linear layer at the end that increases the memory dependence due to the increase in number of parameters.
+This can be bad for the GPU

 ## Further study
 The model can be improved for 4K and 8K context lengths.
 For every 2K increase in context will suggest adding another decoder stack in the middle of the Model though this can lead to higher memory requirements